shuaibiyy/lambda-registry/README.md

 Cosmos uses [AWS Lambda](https://aws.amazon.com/lambda/), [API Gateway](https://aws.amazon.com/api-gateway/) and [DynamoDB](https://aws.amazon.com/dynamodb/) to carry out its responsibilities.
 One major pain point of using Lambda and API Gateway is the difficulty of setting things up.
 Cosmos uses Terraform to ease that difficulty.

+## Requirements

 You need to have [Terraform](https://www.terraform.io/) installed and a functioning [AWS](https://aws.amazon.com/) account to deploy this project.

+You need to create an S3 bucket first.

 ## Payload